Kiu Kwan Mansion

 Kiu Kwan Mansion (僑冠大廈) is a 27-storey, 95 m residential skyscraper at 395 King's Road, North Point in Hong Kong.
 When it topped out on 5 July 1966, it was the tallest building in Greater China, surpassing Park Hotel Shanghai, which held the title for 32 years.

+The building was designed by Hong Kong architect Steven Yue, There are two blocks altogether containing 624 units originally each between 400 and 600 square feet.